Dr Kate Helmstedt

 Ecological systems are incredibly complex, and changing how those systems interact and evolve can have unexpected implications.
 I build mathematical models of coupled ecological, land-use, and economic systems to understand the mechanisms driving success, failure, and efficiency of management actions.
-Carefully, transparently, and defensibly planning management and policy interventions while acknowledging those complexities and the associated risks helps achieve better outcomes for the environment and society.
+My aim is to understand the mechanisms driving our pressures on the environment, and use that knowledge to help guide better decisions to reduce the negative effects on biodiversity.

-Follow me on twitter @katejhelms.
+Follow me and my work on twitter @KateHelmstedt.